 Include an inspiring story; something to celebrate as a team.
 This goes to the point of you as a leader can build or change culture.
 We build/change culture through: 1) the stories we tell, 2) the behaviors we reward, and 3) the behaviors we correct.

 Include something important for the team to wrestle with.
 They need to leave sensing that their voice counted and they decided something significant – not just because you’re trying to make your leadership team feel good, but because you fundamentally believe that teams – when led well – make better decisions than individuals.
-This has been proven true in many organizational leadership studies..
+This has been proven true in many organizational leadership studies.

 Attempt to keep a regularly scheduled meeting to 90 minutes or a max of 2 hours.
 Be alert to spending too much time in one area and to forcing a decision where the team is not ready to move.